ultimate271/notes/gibson/neuromancer07.md

 Real easy to buy out, too, with the kind of money Armitage was offering.”
 In the wet trees around them, birds began to sing.

+### Case informs Molly of what he learned of Corto and they discuss possibilties
 “I did that job for you,” Case said, “the one in London.
 I got something, but I don’t know what it means.”
 He told her the Corto story.